tangmingcheng/qtavplayer/README.md

 9. HW accelerations:

    QT_AVPLAYER_NO_HWDEVICE can be used to force using software decoding.
 The video codec is negotiated automatically.
+   QT_AVPLAYER_HWDEVICE can be set (e.g. `QT_AVPLAYER_HWDEVICE=rkmpp`) to request a specific HW backend.

  * `VA-API` and `VDPAU` for Linux: the frames are returned with OpenGL textures.
  * `Video Toolbox` for macOS and iOS: the frames are returned with Metal Textures.
  * `D3D11` for Windows: the frames are returned with D3D11Texture2D textures.
  * `MediaCodec` for Android: the frames are returned with OpenGL textures.
+ * `RKMPP` for Rockchip: the frames are returned with DRM PRIME descriptors.

 Note: Not all ffmpeg decoders or filters support HW acceleration.
 In this case software decoders are used.